dss-extensions/dss_capi/README.md

 ## Recent changes

+See [the changelog](https://github.com/dss-extensions/dss_capi/blob/master/docs/changelog.md) for a detailed list.

+- **2019-02-28 / version 0.10.2: Highlights: implements the missing `CtrlQueue_Push`; reworks `LoadShapes` for performance and validation; introduces `DSS_Get_AllowEditor`/`DSS_Set_AllowEditor` to toggle the editor calls.**
-- **2019-02-12 / version 0.10.1: Highlights: more error checking, introduction of `Error_Get_NumberPtr`, fixes and better handling of Meters.
-See [the changelog](https://github.com/dss-extensions/dss_capi/blob/master/docs/changelog.md) for a detailed list.**
+- 2019-02-12 / version 0.10.1: Highlights: more error checking, introduction of `Error_Get_NumberPtr`, fixes and better handling of Meters.
 - 2018-11-17 / version 0.10.0: Reduce memory allocations if the current buffers are reusable, introduce a Global Result mechanism, many API extensions (`LineGeometry`, `WireData`, `LineSpacing`, `CNData`, `TSData`, `Reactor`) -- see [the usage document](https://github.com/dss-extensions/dss_capi/blob/master/docs/usage.md) and the [issue ticket #11](https://github.com/dss-extensions/dss_capi/issues/11).
 - 2018-08-10 / version 0.9.8: Major reorganization of the source code, many minor fixes, new building scripts.
 - 2018-04-05 / version 0.9.5: New functions `Circuit_SetCktElement*` to set the active circuit element.